Ali-Omar-Nafiz/CodeArena/README.md

 ## 📁 Folder Structure

-OJ_Solutions/
+CodeArena/

-├── LeetCode/
+├── LeetCode/(Not yet)

 ├── Codeforces/

-├── AtCoder/
+├── AtCoder/(Not yet)

-├── HackerRank/
+├── HackerRank/(Not yet)

-├── CodeChef/
+├── CodeChef/(Not yet)

 └── Others/

-Each folder contains:
+Each folder will contain:
 - `README.md` (optional): Platform-specific notes or tips
 - Problem files named consistently (e.g. `001_Two_Sum.py`)
-- Grouped by difficulty or topic (optional)
+- Grouped by difficulty or topic

 ## ✅ Problem Naming Convention